نوع مقاله : علمی پژوهشی - تنش محیطی یا زیستی

 2 Assistant Professor, Visiting Professor Department of Agricultural Science, Faculty of Shariati & Bahonar Pakdasht, Technical and Vocational University (TVU), Tehran, Iran.

-3 Department of Biology, Faculty of Sciences, The University of Zanjan
+3 Assistant Professor, Department of Biology, Faculty of Science, University of Zanjan, Zanjan, Iran

 4 Associate Professor, Department of Production Engineering and Plant Genetics, University of Zanjan, Zanjan, Iran